 - Blog Homepage URL – the full URL of the blog you want to add i.e. inetsolutionsofficial.wordpress.com.

 Then you simply click “Add Account” and it will be added to the network.
 You need to do that for each of the expired Web 2.0 profiles you re-registered or you can just click the “Import Bulk Accounts” and add all of them at once – it really depends on the number of accounts you will be adding.
-Now, for Blogspot accounts, it is a bit more tricky than for the others, but the guys at FCS Networker have explained what you need to do on this page.

 Once you are done with importing all of your accounts into FCSN, it is time to utilize them.